syrjs/core/docsmd/api.md

 # SyrSDK API

 This API guide is morphing over time.
-Please checkback often, and feel free to update from the Syr repo and send a PR if you notice something that isn't right.
+Please check back often, and feel free to update from the Syr repo and send a PR if you notice something that isn't right.

 ## Components